Shimwell/DAGMC-viz/CONTRIBUTING.md

 1. Fork this repository from `master` and create a branch for new code.
 2. If applicable, add the proper tests for the new code.
 3. If applicable, update the [documentation](https://github.com/svalinn/DAGMC-viz/blob/master/README.md).
-4. Issue a Pull Request using the pull request template.
+4. Issue a Pull Request.

 Reporting an Issue
 ------------------